ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 permalink: /practicas/nextjs
 rubrica:
    - "Code of the lab is correct and works"
-   - "Site deployed at netlify"
+   - "Site deployed at netlify and Vercel"
    - "Images request added"
    - "REST answers to exercises are correct"
    - "Exercise Dynamic Routes reported"